-Carvin is a respected name in the guitar world, but also one that carries a bit of mystique.
+Carvin is a respected name in the guitar world, but it's also one that carries a bit of mystique.
 This is a company with a different business model than most, as they sell all of their instruments through special order.

-You can’t go down to the local guitar shop and try a Carvin guitar, unless you live near one of their three California store locations.
+You can’t go down to the local guitar shop and try a Carvin guitar unless you live near one of their three California store locations.
 These guitars are sold direct to you, the guitarist, and constructed based on the materials and designs you request.

 Because of this, many guitarists can be a little confused by the Carvin process.
 You can find and play a Les Paul or Strat easy enough, but how are you supposed to know if a Carvin guitar is worth it if you can’t get your hands on one?
-This article ought to clear things up, and help you decide if taking the plunge on a Carvin guitar or bass is the right move.
+This article ought to clear things up and help you decide if taking the plunge on a Carvin guitar or bass is the right move.

 My introduction to Carvin came via the mail-order catalogs I used to get as a teenager back in the ‘80s.
-They were just jam-packed with beautiful instruments, amps and innovative ideas.
+They were just jam-packed with beautiful instruments, amps, and innovative ideas.
 My mind would swim with plans of what kind of guitar I’d build and what options I’d choose.

-Of course, as a 15-year-old kid I couldn’t afford any of it, but it was nice to dream.
-Later in life I’d finally land that Carvin guitar I’d always wanted, but I’ll get to that later.
+Of course, as a 15-year-old kid, I couldn’t afford any of it, but it was nice to dream.
+Later in life, I’d finally land that Carvin guitar I’d always wanted, but I’ll get to that later.

 For now, here’s a look at how Carvin works.

-What is Kiesel Guitars?
+What Is Kiesel Guitars?

-In 2015 Carvin split production and development of their guitars and basses off to a new company, Kiesel Guitars.
+In 2015, Carvin split production and development of their guitars and basses off to a new company, Kiesel Guitars.
 Carvin has long been a company with many irons in the fire.
-They not only build great guitars but also amazing amplifiers, industry-leading sound reinforcement equipment, studio gear and other cool toys.
-With the development of this new brand name we’ll see a separate company dedicated to the development and refinement of Carvin, and Kiesel, guitars and basses.
+They not only build great guitars but also amazing amplifiers, industry-leading sound reinforcement equipment, studio gear, and other cool toys.
+With the development of this new brand name, we’ll see a separate company dedicated to the development and refinement of Carvin, and Kiesel, guitars, and basses.

 This move was a little jarring for those of us who are so familiar with the Carvin brand, but overall it looks like it’s going to be a good thing.
 The instruments are still built in the same factory to the same high standard; they just have a different name on the headstock.
 That means you can expect Kiesel guitars to carry the same reputation for quality found in Carvin instruments.

-And, this change isn’t as out-of-left-field as it seems.
+This change isn’t as out-of-left-field as it seems.
 The guy who founded Carvin back in the 1940s was named Lowell Kiesel, and his son Mark has run the guitar division at Carvin since 1970.
 He’ll continue to captain the ship for the new Kiesel-branded instruments.
 In other words, no need to panic.

 Some of the older, basic models will continue to carry the Carvin name, but if you see a Kiesel guitar can now you know what’s going on.
 Confusing?
 Maybe a little, but let’s move on.